sequelpro/sequelpro/docs/get-connected/index.md

 # Getting Connected

 When you open Sequel Ace, the first screen that you will see is the database connection window.
-If you don't have access to a MySQL server, perhaps you could try [installing MySQL on your Mac](https://sequelpro.com/docs/get-started/docs/Install_MySQL_on_your_Mac "MySQL:Installing on Mac OS X").
+If you don't have access to a MySQL server, perhaps you could try installing [MySQL](https://dev.mysql.com/doc/mysql-osx-excerpt/en/osx-installation.html "MySQL:Installing on MacOS") or [MariaDB](https://mariadb.com/kb/en/installing-mariadb-on-macos-using-homebrew "MariaDB:Installing on MacOS") on your Mac.

 ## Frequently Asked Questions